Janison: Marc Molinaro is no Donald Trump

 Republican nominee for NY governor is no Donald Trump

-As surely as generals fight the last war, news media are informed by the last story.
-In the Trump era of politics, any GOP candidate in a big race for an elected executive post will inevitably be compared to the current president, who won against all early expectations.
+Just as generals fight the last war, news media take cues from the last big story.
+In the Trump era of politics, any GOP candidate in a big race for an elected executive post inevitably will be compared to the president from his party who won against all early expectations.

-Marcus Molinaro, the Republican nominee for New York governor, is no Donald Trump.
+Marc Molinaro, the Republican nominee for New York governor, is no Donald Trump.
 Does that speak well of his image and character but poorly of his chances?
-The run to Nov.
+The run from here to Nov.
 6 will tell.

 Back in June, as Democratic Gov. Andrew M. Cuomo's campaign went to work trying to paint him as an ultraconservative extremist, Molinaro told Newsday's Michael Gormley: "If they think that diminishing and demeaning people is the way to win an election, God bless them."

-Shunning the very idea of demeaning an opponent does not sound like the current president.
+Shunning the idea of demeaning people does not sound like the current president.
 For detractors of the Democrats, maybe that's just as well.
-Eight years ago, after a rancorous primary, trash-talking businessman Carl Paladino — a Trump mini-me if ever there was one — carried the GOP banner in this blue state and lost bigly to Cuomo, 63-33 percent.
+Eight years ago after a rancorous primary, trash-talking businessman Carl Paladino — a Trump mini-me if ever there was one — carried the GOP banner in this blue state and lost bigly to Cuomo, 63-33 percent.

+Other sharp differences: Molinaro doesn't take contributions from the National Rifle Association — but does not dismiss the organization's role in the gun-control debate.

+“I think it’s important that we support law-abiding ownership,” Molinaro told Politico back in April.
+“I think it’s important that those who have record of criminal behavior and violent behavior should be declined access to firearms.”

-Other sharp differences: Molinaro doesn't get contributions from the National Rifle Association, opposed fracking for natural gas and while supporting the federal tax cuts, has said he didn't vote for Trump.
+Molinaro opposed fracking for natural gas and, while supporting the recent federal tax cuts, has said he didn't vote for Trump.

-Molinaro is the Dutchess County executive.
-He first became an elected official at 18 when elected mayor of upstate Tivoli, which had 1,118 people at the last census count.
+The GOP nominee is the Dutchess County executive and became a public official at 18 when elected mayor of upstate Tivoli, which had 1,118 people at the last census count.

-By all accounts his background includes no elite schools, no mega-real-estate inheritance, no TV celebrity, no bizarre WWE bellowing, no tabloid gossip, no flimsy conspiracy theories.
-At 42, he also represents a different generation from Trump's.
+By all accounts, Molinaro's background also includes no elite schools, no mega-real-estate inheritance, no TV celebrity, no bizarre WWE bellowing, no tabloid gossip, no flimsy conspiracy theories.
+At 42, he represents a different generation from Trump's.

-If he wins, it can't happen the same way as it did for Trump.
+If he ends up winning, it will not happen the same way as it did for Trump.

-Maybe the scenario for a Molinaro win would look more like George Pataki's famous lightning-strike.
+The scenario for a Molinaro win would have to look more like George Pataki's famous lightning strike.
 The first-term state senator from Westchester who started out as the mayor of Peekskill came from behind and unseated three-term Gov. Mario Cuomo in 1994.

-Pataki to this day is no fan of the current Republican president.
-Last year he even blamed a "Trump effect" for unseating Westchester's GOP executive, Rob Astorino, who garnered a respectable 39 percent against Andrew Cuomo when he challenged him statewide in 2014.
+Pataki these days remains no fan of the current Republican president.
+A year ago he even blamed a "Trump effect" for unseating Westchester's GOP County Executive Rob Astorino, who won 42 counties, including Suffolk, when he lost to Andrew Cuomo in 2014.

 Comments